 Sodium benzoate is a preservative found in thousands of food products.
-When sodium benzoate combines with citric acid, it forms benzene which is carcinogenic.
+When sodium benzoate combines with citric acid, it forms benzene which is a known carcinogen.
 Citric acid naturally occurs in a variety of foods, especially citrus fruits, and is used as a food additive.
-The FDA limits sodium benzoate to .1 percent in packaged foods.
+The FDA allows sodium benzoate to .1 percent in packaged foods.
 Long-term exposure to benzene causes immune suppression, anemia, and potentially cancer.
 Watch food labels closely and avoid buying products containing sodium benzoate to lower the risk of cancer.

 Benzene is Life Threatening

 Take a look at this soda label.
 In plain site, citric acid and sodium benzoate are found listed together.
 These two ingredients when combined are devastating in the body.
 It is vital to take full personal responsibility for food and beverage consumption.
-Don’t wait for the FDA change their regulation ons on toxic chemicals; it might be too late.
+Don’t wait for the FDA to change their regulations on toxic chemicals; it might be too late.